vivr/vr1/src/notes/2023-12-16-logo-design-notes.md

 Understanding the client's vision and requirements is crucial for a successful logo design.
 Ask the following questions if the client does not provide a brief:

-- **Business Background:**
+##### Business Background

 - Nature of the business.
 - Brief history and mission statement.

-- **Target Audience:**
+##### Target Audience

 - Who is the target audience or ideal customer?
 - Demographic being targeted.

-- **Competitors:**
+##### Competitors

 - Main competitors and thoughts on their logos.

-- **Unique Selling Proposition (USP):**
+##### Unique Selling Proposition (USP)

 - What sets the brand apart from competitors?

-- **Logo Requirements:**
+##### Logo Requirements

 - Specific elements or symbols.
 - Colour preferences or restrictions.

-- **Style Preferences:**
+##### Style Preferences

 - Preferred styles (modern, classic, minimalistic, etc.).
 - Logos from other brands that are admired.

-- **Company Details:**
+##### Company Details

 - Full company name for the logo.
 - Bylines, established date, or TM symbol requirements.

-- **Budget and Timeline:**
+##### Budget and Timeline

 - Budget for the project.
 - Desired completion timeline.

-- **Feedback and Revisions:**
+##### Feedback and Revisions

 - Feedback process and number of revision rounds.

 #### 2. Brainstorming

 Generate a pool of creative ideas based on the client brief:

-- **Research and Inspiration:**
+##### Research and Inspiration

 - Industry research, competitor analysis, and design trend exploration.
 - Inspiration from design books, websites, and visual references.

-- **Mind Mapping:**
+##### Mind Mapping

 - Visual organisation of key concepts, themes, and visual elements.

-- **Sketching:**
+##### Sketching

 - Rough sketches exploring different visual representations.

-- **Concept Exploration:**
+##### Concept Exploration

 - Develop multiple concepts based on brand personality and values.
 - Explore diverse styles and approaches.

-- **Typography Exploration:**
+##### Typography Exploration

 - Experiment with fonts and type treatments if text is essential.

-- **Presentation to Client:**
+##### Presentation to Client

 - Showcase 3 concepts with explanations for each.
 - Present in PDF format.

-- **Colour Exploration:**
+##### Colour Exploration

 - finalise colour palette based on client preferences.
 - Ensure colour choices align with the brand's identity.

-- **Second Presentation to Client:**
+##### Second Presentation to Client

 - Present approved logo concepts with reasoning and context.

 #### 3. Delivery of Final Files